cnorling/norling.io/content/post/git-rebase/index.md

 As soon as you save the `git-rebase-todo` file and close it, the rebase will start.
 The first step git does is it saves all your commits into a staging area for safekeeping if you need to perform any reversions.
 Then it goes through each commit oldest to newest.
 Actions like pick, squash, fixup, and drop will be executed automatically.
 Actions like reword and edit will pause for you to make your requested changes.
 If it's a git message change, it will open the commit message file and allow you to make your changes.

 Edit steps are a bit more complex.
 Git has no idea what modifications you intend to make on the edit step, so you need to tell it when you're finished.
 You can make any changes you need to the commit, and once you're finished you run `git commit --amend` to add your content to the commit.
 Then run `git rebase --continue` to tell git you're done with the current commit.

+### Push up Your Rebase

+If you're editing any commits that aren't strictly local to your machine, you'll have to instruct your remote git website that yes, you did mean to delete that commit.
+To do this, run `git push --force-with-lease`.
+If you don't, git will reject your changes when you try and push because it thinks it has content you're missing that you need to pull down.

+`--force-with-lease` is the same as `--force` except it has a failsafe to abort if there are remote changes your local git client doesn't know about.
+Always use it when force pushing changes.

 ## Deleting Commits